 Since starting this blog I’ve discovered that Actually people know very little about Qatar, and certainly isn’t on a lot of people’s bucket lists so I thought I would share something I love about Doha – that’s all the great restaurant you can chose from in this town.
 From High End to Cheap Eats, Doha is full of unusual and interesting restaurants.
-So here are my favourite restaurants in Doha from A to Z!
+So here are my and some of my fellow Doha foodies favourite restaurants in Doha from A to Z!
 Continue reading Doha’s Best Restaurants from A-Z

 Today we went for Saturday brunch at Nozumi.
 It was a more low key affair than Friday brunch and had a dedicated a la carte dim sum menu!